tynose/github-search-tool/README.md

 [![|](./client/src/assets/images/githubsmall.png)]()

 - This a application built using Grapql, Apollo client, React, Styled Components and a Node API servering up a Graphql endpoint.
-This Endpoint hits github's api and return a list of repositories associated to the queried user or organization.
-Additionally, the new React integrations of hooks was used for a majority of the components built in this application.
+This Endpoint hits github's api and returns a list of repositories associated to the queried user or organization.
+Additionally, the new React integrations of hooks were used for a majority of the components built in this application.

 ## Hosted App